baseplate-admin/ninja_put_patch_file_upload_middleware/README.md

 ## Feature Complete

 I am not willing to add any more functionality to this module.
 This should work as is.
 Unless there are changes in `django`/`asgiref` side.
-Please dont open ask for changes >_<
+Please dont ask for changes >_<